-- 8. Wilson resides in Johnson Creek, Wisconsin.
-Between approximately April and September 2019, Wilson was employed by Defendants as an AM at a Pick 'n Save store located in Sussex, Wisconsin. - 9.
-Throughout his employment as an AM with Defendants, Wilson was paid a salary and did not receive overtime compensation for working more than forty (40) hours in a work week. - 10.
-As an AM, Wilson was scheduled to work at least five 10-hour shifts each week (with a 30 to 60-minute lunch break each shift), though he worked more (and rarely took an uninterrupted lunch break).
-On average, during each week of his employment as an AM with Defendants, Wilson worked approximately 50 to 55 hours, including during the weeks leading up to, during, and after July 4, 2019. - 11.
-Wilson spent the vast majority of his time performing the same duties as nonexempt employees, including serving customers, ringing customers up on the cash register, stocking shelves, unloading trucks, moving merchandise, counting inventory, and cleaning the store. - 12.
-The work Wilson performed was at the direction, and for the benefit, of Defendants. - 13.
-Pursuant to Defendants' policy, pattern or practice of classifying AMs as exempt from overtime, Wilson was not paid premium overtime compensation for all hours worked over forty (40) in a work week.
+- 8. Mullins resides in Phoenix, Arizona.
+Between approximately 2014 or 2015 and March 2018, Mullins was employed by Defendants as an AM at a Fry's Food and Drug store located in Phoenix, Arizona.
+Prior to this time, and beginning in approximately 2005, Mullins worked as an hourly-paid Grocery Manager with Defendants. - 9.
+Throughout his employment as an AM with Kroger, Mullins was scheduled to work at least 50 hours each week, though he worked more.
+On average, during each week of his employment as an AM with Defendants, Mullins worked approximately 50 to 60 hours, including during the weeks leading up to, and of, Easter, Thanksgiving, and Christmas in 2015, 2016, and 2017. - 10.
+Mullins spent the vast majority of his time performing the same duties as non-exempt employees, including serving customers, ringing customers up on the cash register, stocking shelves, unloading trucks, moving merchandise, counting inventory, and cleaning the store. - 11.
+The work Mullins performed was at the direction, and for the benefit, of Defendants. - 12.
+Pursuant to Defendants' policy, pattern or practice of classifying AMs as exempt from overtime, Mullins was not paid premium overtime compensation for all hours worked over forty (40) in a work week.

-14. Plaintiff has consented to join this action.
+13. Plaintiff has consented to join this action.
 See Exhibit A.